AdobeDocs/experience-manager-65.en/help/forms/using/style-your-adaptive-form.md

 ### Style the data capture component and apply a background to the adaptive form {#style-the-data-capture-component-and-apply-a-background-to-the-adaptive-form}

 You can use multiple components in an adaptive form to capture data.
 For example, text box and numeric box.
-You can provide identical style to all the data capture components or separate style for each component.
+You can provide an identical style to all the data capture components or a separate style for each component.
 In this tutorial, an identical style is applied to numeric boxes (Customer ID, ZIP Code) and text boxes (Customer ID, Name, Shipping Address, State, Email).
 To style the data capture components:

 1. Tap the **[!UICONTROL Customer ID]** field and tap the **[!UICONTROL Field Widget]** option.
 Set the following properties and tap ![aem_6_3_forms_save](assets/aem_6_3_forms_save.png).